DominicWrege/IliasReviewImprover/README.md

 Improve ILIAS answer grading review process.
-Currently only works on the FH-Dortmund ILIAS E-Learning platform.
+Currently only works on the FH-Dortmund and the TH-Koeln ILIAS E-Learning platform.
 It replaces the the answer links and replaces theme with the answer text.

 [Download for Firefox](https://addons.mozilla.org/en-GB/firefox/addon/iliasreviewimprover/)